iredmail/docs/en_US/enterprise/easy.to.ee.md

 iRedMail EE uses almost same deployment code as iRedMail Easy, so migrating from iRedMail Easy is a breeze.

+## Notes before getting started

+- iRedAdmin and iRedAdmin-Pro are not available after migrated to iRedMail EE, because iRedMail EE offers same features as iRedAdmin-Pro, hence no need to run iRedAdmin(-Pro) after migrated.

 ## Migrate

 - Follow the tutorial to [install and run iRedMail Enterprise Edition](./install.ee.html),